dotnet/try-samples/101-linq-samples/readme.md

 ## Exploring LINQ using this tutorial

-To run these samples, you'll need to follow the instructions on hte [dotnet/try-samples](https://github.com/dotnet/try-samples#basics) repository to install the global `dotnet try` tool in your .NET environment.
+To run these samples, you'll need to follow the instructions on the [dotnet/try-samples](https://github.com/dotnet/try-samples#basics) repository to install the global `dotnet try` tool in your .NET environment.

 Once you've installed the global tool, running `dotnet try` loads the samples into a browser.
 The browser pages introduce important concepts in LINQ, and you run the code interactively in your browser.